Isaac-Zimba-J/Isaac-Zimba-J/README.md

 - 👋 Hi, I’m @Isaac-Zimba-J
-- 👀 I’m interested in All aspects of programming
+- 👀 I’m into solving problems with code and stuff
-- 🌱 I’m currently learning Django, Blazor, then do more of other back-end languages
+- 🌱 I’m currently diving a little into Machine learning and deep learning tasks
 - 💞️ I’m looking to collaborate on some of my projects
 - 📫 How to reach me zimbaisaacj2002@gmail.com